Nursing - BScN (McMaster)

 - First and last name

 - Brief description of reason for contact

-All students are supplied with a Conestoga College e-mail address.
-Use the college/McMaster e-mail address ONLY when communicating with faculty.
-Avenue to learn can also be used to communicate with your tutors.
+All students are supplied with both a Conestoga College and McMaster email.
+When communicating with Faculty please use McMaster/Avenue to Learn email ONLY .
+Avenue to Learn can also be used to communicate with your tutors.
 Non-college e-mail addresses (e.g. Hotmail) are not acceptable.
 Students are expected to check both their college and university e-mail regularly as official communication will be via this method.

 a.
 Procedures to Enter into Faculty & Staff Work Spaces

 Faculty/staff offices are located on 4B and students are welcome to see individual Faculty and staff to discuss course work, assignments, or just to say hello.
 Telephones for internal use are located outside the entry to Faculty workspaces on 4B.
 Beside the phone is a directory with extension numbers and office locations.